mucommander/mucommander/readme.txt

 muCommander uses the following great third party works :

+- the Ant library released under the Apache License.
+ Ant can be found at http://ant.apache.org .

-- the jCIFS library released under the GNU LGPL. jCIFS can be found at http://jcifs.samba.org .
+- the ICU4J library released under the ICU License. the ICU project can be found at http://icu-project.org .

+- the J2SSH library released under the GNU LGPL license.
+ J2SSH can be found at http://www.sshtools.com .

 - the Jakarta Commons Net library released under the Apache License.
  Jarkata Commons Net can be found at http://jakarta.apache.org .

-- the J2SSH library released under the GNU LGPL license.
- J2SSH can be found at http://www.sshtools.com .
+- the jCIFS library released under the GNU LGPL. jCIFS can be found at http://jcifs.samba.org .

-- the Ant library released under the Apache License.
- Ant can be found at http://ant.apache.org .

 - the JmDNS library released under the GNU LGPL.
  JmDNS can be found at http://jmdns.sourceforge.net .